jb-alvarado/SearchMaterialAndMaps/README.md

 ![Search Materials And Maps](http://www.pixelcrusher.de/files/SearchMatsAndMaps.png "SearchMaterialsAndMaps")

-The Script is now also dockable and it have a rigith click menu:
+The Script is now also dockable and it have a right click menu:

 ![Search Materials And Maps Dock](http://www.pixelcrusher.de/files/SearchMatsAndMapsDock.png "SearchMaterialsAndMapsDock")